MTC History

 MTC launches its Education Program at Urban Academy and Wagner Junior High School in Manhattan.
 The program has since grown to include six separate initiatives, thousands of students and over forty schools.

-American Premiere of Brian Friel’s Aristocrats at Theatre Four, the first time MTC independently opens a show outside its home theatre that goes on to have an extended run.
+The American premiere of Brian Friel’s Aristocrats at Theatre Four, the first time MTC independently opens a show outside its home theatre that goes on to have an extended run.

 The Lisbon Traviata by Terrence McNally, directed by John Tillinger, with Nathan Lane, moves to the Promenade Theatre for an extended run.